Add Gene Annotation

 If QualifierTypes lists more than one type, there is a chance that attributes with the same name appear in both types.
 In such cases, to disambiguate the names, we need to use a fully-qualified form of the attribute including the type prefix, such as gene:Name or mRNA:Name.

-The GFF attribute can be stored as a qualifier under different name.
-In the example below, we refer to the attribute Name from 'gene' line (gene:Name) as qualifier 'geneName'.
+The GFF attribute can be stored as a qualifier with a different name.
+In the example below, we refer to the attribute Name from the 'gene' line (gene:Name) as qualifier 'geneName'.
 The qualifier 'Name' from the line 'mRNA' (mRNA:Name) becomes 'transcriptName'.
 Once the GFF attributes have been assigned to qualifiers, reference them by the qualifier names in the further instructions, such as QualifierLinks or AnnotationSearches:

 QualifierAttributeKey.gene:Name=geneName